karmab/kcli-plan-samples/openshift4/README.md

 ## How to Use

 ### Setting your environment

+if you create a file called *env.sh*, it will be sourced during deployment.
+You can put a specific kcli alias there if you're using the container version, or otherwise let the deployment script figure out the alias to use.

 You can either use default values that can be checked in the parameters section of the file `ocp.yml` or by running `kcli plan -i ocp.yml`